Ocerious/Robotic-Arm/README.md

-# Robotics Technical Innovation Showcase
+# Robotics Innovation Showcase
-Arduino project for my robotics class.
+What if we could make a smaller version of the same industrial robots companies like Amazon and Tesla use in their factories?
+</br></br>
+This project is an attempt to accomplish that goal.
+A hand gesture controlled Arduino robot arm that can be programmed and controlled.

 ## Materials
 <h3>Arm</h3>